Kepax walking and cycling bridge

 About the bridge

-The bridge will run from Gheluvelt Park to the east of the river to the Kepax site in St John’s, to the west.
+The bridge runs from Gheluvelt Park to the east of the river to the Kepax site in St John’s, to the west.

-The bridge will be a welcome addition to the popular riverside route.
+The bridge is a welcome addition to the popular riverside route.

-For the first time it will allow users to enjoy a figure-of-eight route along the River Severn:
+For the first time, users can enjoy a figure-of-eight route along the River Severn:

 • from the very well used Diglis bridge in the south